 Pokémon Unite sees the world of Pokémon branch out into yet another genre of the gaming world in what is the franchise’s first MOBA title.

-Announced during the Pokémon Presents broadcast on June 24, Pokémon Unite will be a “free-to-start” 5v5 League of Legends-style team-based strategy game developed by Chinese gaming giant Tencent’s TiMi studios.
-These are the same brains behind another popular MOBA title, Arena of Valor, as well as the creators of Call of Duty: Mobile.
+Announced during the Pokémon Presents broadcast on June 24, 2020 Pokémon Unite will be a “free-to-start” 5v5 League of Legends-style team-based strategy game developed by The Pokémon Company and Chinese gaming giant Tencent’s TiMi studios .
+This is the same brain behind another popular MOBA title, Arena of Valor, as well as the creators of Call of Duty: Mobile.
 The main premise of the game is to bank more points than the other team in the game’s designated scoring zones, while also being able to take on opposition players in battle.
 Like in the main games, your Pokémon can evolve and learn new moves as you level up throughout a game.

 While details are limited at the moment, here’s what we know so far about Pokémon Unite.